Nazi foreign policy debate

-Continentalists vs. globalists
+Continentalists vs. Globalists

 Moltman and Hillgruber

-The argument for what these aims meant in literal terms originates from the 1960s by historians Gunter Moltman and Andreas Hillgruber who, in their respective works, claim that it was Hitler's dream to create ‘Eutopia’ and eventually challenge the United States.
-This thesis puts these two historians in the ‘Globalists’ category, with opposition labelled ‘Continentalists’.
-Evidence for these claims comes from Germany's preparation for war in the years 1933–39 with increased interest in naval building, and Hitler's decision to declare war on the U.S. after the attack on Pearl Harbor, which shows Hitler's determination.
-The Globalists use this as an argument for how Hitler's ideology was shaped; i.e., the U.S. could only be defeated if Germany conquered Europe and allied with Britain.
-It is said with general agreement that this viewpoint expressed by Hitler was written with the mindset that the U.S. was of little interest to Germany, and did not pose a threat to her existence.
+The argument for what these aims meant in literal terms originates from the 1960s by historians Gunter Moltman and Andreas Hillgruber who, in their respective works, claim that it was Hitler's dream to create "Eutopia" and eventually challenge the United States.
+This thesis puts these two historians in the "Globalists" category, with opposition labelled "Continentalists".
+Evidence for these claims comes from Germany's preparation for war in the years 1933–39 with increased interest in naval building, and Hitler's decision to declare war on the United States after the attack on Pearl Harbor, which shows Hitler's determination.
+The Globalists use this as an argument for how Hitler's ideology was shaped; i.e., the US could only be defeated if Germany conquered Europe and allied with Britain.
+It is said with general agreement that this viewpoint expressed by Hitler was written with the mindset that the US was of little interest to Germany, and did not pose a threat to her existence.
 However, noted through speeches and recorded conversations, after 1930, Hitler viewed the United States as a "mongrel state", incapable of unleashing war and competing economically with Germany due to the extreme effects of the Great Depression.
-Even in the late 1930s, as Continentalists argue against world conquest, Hitler seems to still disregard the US's power in the world, and believes that only through German-American citizens can the U.S. revive and prosper.
-This may shed light as to why Hitler made the decision to declare war on the United States after Pearl Harbor, and continued to focus on European expansion in the late 1930s.
+Even in the late 1930s, as Continentalists argue against world conquest, Hitler seems to still disregard US power in the world, and believes that only through German-American citizens can the US revive and prosper.
+This may shed light as to why Hitler made the decision to declare war on the US after Pearl Harbor, and continued to focus on European expansion in the late 1930s.